top of page

 Wash & Dry Lettuce Well

 Crisp, dry leaves are key to a good Caesar.
 A leafy green such as Romaine, helps the dressing cling evenly instead of pooling at the bottom of the bowl.
-If you decide to use a more delicate lettuce, drizzle the drizzling rather than toss to avoid a soggy salad.
+If you decide to use a more delicate lettuce, drizzle the dressing rather than tossing to avoid a soggy salad.

 Perfect Hard-Boiled Eggs

 Try this for get the most perfectly cooked eggs every time: place the eggs in a saucepan and cover with cold water and pinch of rock salt.
-Bring this to a gentle boil, then reduce to a simmer and cook for 7–8 minutes.
+Bring the water to a gentle boil, then reduce to a simmer and cook for 8-10 minutes.
 Transfer the cooked eggs immediately to an ice bath to stop them from cooking inside.
 Only peel once cooled for perfectly set whites and creamy yolks.

 Layer Ingredients